The Deltoids

 The Seated Row

 Finally, if you don't have access to the reverse pec deck or you can't perform bent laterals, then the seated row is a great alternative.
 Although the reverse pec deck may be superior, Frank et al. (2015) showed that you can still work out your posterior deltoids with the seated row.
-We've created a video to show you two different ways to perform the seated row The high row may better better for your posterior deltoid, but the low row is great for your lats!
+We've created a video to show you two different ways to perform the seated row.
+The high row may better better for your posterior deltoid, but the low row is great for your lats!
 Click the image below to watch both versions of the seated row.

 seated row at pfta schools